dhowe/AdNauseamV1/README.md

 #### Can I contribute?
 --------
 Absolutely!
 We are looking for more coders and designers to help...
 Just press *Fork* at the top of this github page and get started...
-If you're looking for a place to start, definitely look into the issues labeled [HELP US CODE](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
+If you're not sure where to start, look at the issues labeled [HELP US CODE](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
 Thanks!

 #### How to install the development environment